Repair-Democracy/Website/docs/index.md

 Today, the ACLU works to defend the rights of immigrants and LGBTQIA2S+ people, restore an independent judiciary, fight for racial justice and women’s health care, and protect the First Amendment.

-The shirts are ivory on dark gray, 100% cotton, made in the US, and printed at a union shop.
+The shirts are 100% cotton, made in the US, and printed at a union shop.
 Five dollars from the sale of each shirt (everything beyond the production cost) goes to the ACLU.

 If you would like one of your own, the **{{ page.product_button_label }}** button will take you to our printer's site where you can place an order.